Indian campaign of Alexander the Great: Sambus

 Sambus was yet another ruler in lower Indus valley.
 According to Diodorus Siculus, Alexander invaded his kingdom, killing eighty thousand people and destroying cities.
 Most of population was taken into slavery, and Sambus himself ‘fled with thirty elephants into the country beyond the Indus’.

 Revolt of Alexander's army

 East of Porus's kingdom, near the Ganges River (the Hellenic version of the Indian name Ganga), was the powerful Nanda Empire of Magadha and the Gangaridai Empire of Bengal.
 Fearing the prospects of facing other powerful Indian armies and exhausted by years of campaigning, his army mutinied at the Hyphasis River (the modern Beas River), refusing to march further east.

 Alexander, using the incorrect maps of the Greeks, thought that the world ended a mere 1000 km away, at the edge of India.
 He therefore spoke to his army and tried to persuade them to march further into India, but Coenus pleaded with him to change his mind and return, saying the men "longed to again see their parents, their wives and children, their homeland".
 Alexander, seeing the unwillingness of his men, agreed and turned back.

+Alexander raised twelve altars to mark the eastern extent of his conquests.
+The exact location and fate of these altars is unknown, although one historian has suggested that they were later reused to create some of the Pillars of Ashoka.